munhitsu/CRAttributes/README.md

 ## Missign cloudkit core data functionality
-- sharing of object trees between users
+- sharing of object trees between users (changed in 2021)
-- exclusion of specific attributes from the sync
+- exclusion of specific attributes from the sync (forces to have separate sync store)
-- exclusion of specific objects from the sync
+- exclusion of specific objects from the sync (forces to have separate sync store)
 - fine tuning cloudkit sync to prioritise specific objects
 - easy hook for a code block on every remote object creation, object update, object delete

-Note: sharing will eventually come and meanwhile at worse we can do sharing by hand

 ## Milestones
 - mutable string model field (https://developer.apple.com/documentation/uikit/nstextstorage)